I thought it was about time to revise and update the lists I first published in 2012 about the best way to use up small amounts of miles and points.

 Today I will look at hotel loyalty schemes.
 Part 2 – click here – looks at some airline and shopping schemes.
 Click on the links to read relevant Head for Points articles on the topic mentioned.

 In all cases below except Accor, there is a formal ‘buy points’ option you can use to get to the level you need for a redemption.
 This page (click) has links to the ‘buy points’ pages of the major airline and hotel schemes.
 However, I try to find more creative ideas that don’t involve spending money.

 How to use up Accor Live Limitless points

-- SPEND – Accor’s new ‘Experiences’ rewards have some low cost redemptions although there is only one UK option at the moment (Elvis Costello tickets)
+- SPEND – Accor’s ‘Experiences’ rewards have some low cost redemptions although there is nothing available in the UK at the moment

-- TOP-UP – various airlines allow you to transfer your miles INTO Accor, including Finnair and Qatar Airways
+- TOP-UP – Various airlines allow you to transfer your miles INTO Accor Live Limitless, including Finnair and Qatar Airways

-- TOP-UP – you can credit a Europcar car rental to Accor (unless, like me, your Accor account has a letter in the number!)
+- TOP-UP – You can credit a Europcar car rental to Accor

 - TOP-UP – Note that there is no Accor UK credit card

 - EXPIRY RULES – You can check the expiry rules of Hilton Honors points in this article

 - SPEND – Remember that ‘Points & Money’ bookings can be booked from as few as 5,000 points, so you can use up a small number of points to save money on your next stay.
 You get just over 0.2p per point.